PublicisSapient/enable-a11y/README.md

 - Run only the v.Nu tests: `npm run test-vnu`
 - Run only the Axe tests: `npm run test-axe`
 - Run only the Pa11y tests: `npm run test-pa11y`

+If you are noticing that the jest tests are taking a long time, you might want to run `npm run jest-debug-memory-leak`.
+If the heap size for each test group increases a lot, there is a memory leak in the tests.
+More information about that can be found at in the article [Your Jest Tests are Leaking Memory](https://chanind.github.io/javascript/2019/10/12/jest-tests-memory-leak.html) by [David Chanin](https://chanind.github.io/about/)

 > Hint: Make sure the local server is running first using the `npm run start` command.